-From my experiences those who are serious in wanting to become a private investigator, or more importantly, a licensed private investigator, the opportunities for employment or starting your own business are truly excellent.
+Becoming a private investigator, or more importantly, a licensed private investigator, opens a ton of opportunities for employment or starting your own business.

 Cream rises so your drive to be the best you can be will lead you to top opportunities.

 As in most fields of work, knowledge is king.